Shizen/shizen.github.io/README.md

 Shizen, aka Shin is a full stack developer and free lance computer consultant (as in software developer--not sure when that terminology got conflated) living in Seattle, WA (USA).

 I have not historically been much of a "blogger", per se.
-These entries here are more sort of an experiment on my part with the capabilities of the local system.
+These entries here are more sort of an experiment on my part with the capabilities of github/`Github Pages`, which I find interesting for their similarities to my own `sites` project.

 <fieldset>
   <legend>Blogs:</legend>